instructure/instructure-ui/packages/ui-core/src/components/Autocomplete/README.md

 )
 ```

-An inline Autocomplete with a fixed width:
+An inline Autocomplete with a fixed width. *Note: IE11 needs a `width` prop if the
+Autocomplete is `inline`.*

 ```js
 ---